Domestic garden bore FAQs

 Where do I get information on an accredited driller?

-We recommend an experienced or Class 1 accredited driller be used in every case.
+We recommend that bores are constructed by an experienced Australian Drilling Industry Association licensed driller.
 Irrigation Australia provides details of Waterwise irrigation specialists, and the Australian Drilling Industry Association provides an accredited members search function at www.adia.com.au.
 Ask around, neighbours may have used a local driller and have feedback.

 Costs of garden bore installation